Application & Appeal Forms For Disability Process

 APPLICATION AND APPEAL FORMS FOR SSD & SSI BENEFITS

 You can apply for SSD and SSI benefits by calling the Social Security Administration’s toll-free number at 800.772.1213 or you can apply online at Social Security’s website.
-Download the required application forms from the website.
+If you want to do it by hand, then download the application forms from the website.
 Or, call the SSA and request they mail the forms to you.

 When you fill out and return the forms, you must also mail a copy of your birth certificate.
 When you fill out the application form, you should list any children you have who are under the age of 18, because they may also be eligible for benefits on your record.
 Filing an application with the Social Security Administration and obtaining any of their forms is free.
 All forms are online at the SSA’s website.

 If your claim is denied, then you should file a request for reconsideration.
 The request for reconsideration is due within a 60-day deadline from the date you receive your initial denial.
 If the SSA calls you, make sure it is the SSA.
 Here is information about fake calls from people claiming to be the SSA.

 Do not file a new application just because you receive a denial from the SSA.
 If you receive a denial at the reconsideration stage, then you need to request a hearing.
 There is a specific form to request a hearing.